MOST POPULAR DESTINATIONS (Kabul- Bamyan & Band e Amir- Ghazni- Kandahar- Herat- Mazar e Sharif & Balkh district)

 We will drive through another fascinating road, Dara-e-Ghurband, through the Shibar Pass.
 It winds along beside the Ghorband River.

-Many stops on the way for photography and lunch.
+Many stops on the way for photography and lunch

 Breakfast, lunch and dinner

-Day 10 Samangan and Balkh District
+Day 10 Bamyan and Band-e-Amir

-Registration with the Provincial Afghan Tour department in Samangan.
+Registration with the provincial Afghan Tour department.

 Breakfast, lunch and dinner